tibbsm/CS361/Vision/Vision_Statement.md

 # Description of Solution

 My proposed solution is a online service that will connect students who are taking courses with one another and allow them to work on projects together.
 Using this platform students can contribute to open source projects with their classmates and make lasting relationships with other developers.
 This collaboration will help solidify what they are learning in their classes, create new relationships with their peers, and allow past students to help new students, and give current students the incentive to put the knowledge they are learning to immediate use and can pass down to future generations of students.

+OpenCourse would be a web application that would be easily accessible to students on their desktop computers and mobile devices.
+Having the system available on mobile devices would allow students to show other students or potentially perspective clients the projects that they have been working on.

+The system would be composed of a dashboard where students could input what classes they are currently taking, plan on taking in the future, and the classes have already completed.
+By this simple action the student would be connected to a large network of students who have gone through learning similar materials as they have.
+They would also have access to see how other students have used what they have learned in their classes into real world projects.
+They would also then have access to contributing to those projects or in the very least be inspired by them and spur them towards making their own projects.

 ## List of OS Student Projects

 ## Class Notes